 The Nikon Z6 has everything you need to take a stunning shot.

-At nearly $1800, the Nikon Z6 is for serious photographers.
+The Nikon Z6 is for serious photographers.
 Those who need even more can look into the higher-end Nikon Z7.

 8. Sony A7 III

 Sony shook the photography world with the release of the A7 III, featuring performance, specs, and a price point that were hard to match.
 The camera has a 2.95-inch touchscreen, a 24.2MP full-frame sensor, 4K HDR video recording, and improved battery life.

 Professionals across the world switched brands to use the Sony A7 III, so it should be worth every penny.